cisagov/icsnpp-synchrophasor/README.md

 This log captures and summarizes synchrophasor Configuration (CFG-1, CFG-2, and CFG-3) frames.

+As described in C37.118.2-2011, section 6.4, and parsed with the `ConfigFrame`, `PMUConfig` and `PMUConfig3` unit types in [analyzer/synchrophasor.spicy](analyzer/synchrophasor.spicy), configuration frames can be are quite detailed.
+For the present, the maintainers of this package are going to observe how this parser does in the field and adjust as needed, rather than include every possible configuration value in this log.
+If you have suggestions please let us know by filing a GitHub issue.

 #### Fields Captured

 | Field             | Type           | Description                                               |